 A Chicken’s Nutritional Needs

 Whether you have chickens for pets or poultry farming, you must know what to feed them so that they would be able to get the required nutrition that their little bodies need.
-Chickens must get a healthy dose of the following
+Chickens must get a healthy dose of the following:

 Are Sweet Potatoes Safe For Chickens?

-While it’s safe for humans to eat sweet potatoes, we can’t always automatically say that it’s safe for all animals.
-However, if we are talking about chickens, then the answer to the question is a big, fat “yes”!
+While it’s safe for humans to eat sweet potatoes, we can’t always automatically say it’s safe for all animals.
+However, if we talk about chickens, the answer is a big, fat “yes”!